-Effects on the victim’s possibilities to communicate (management gives you no possibility to communicate, you are silenced, verbal attack against you regarding work assignments, verbal threats, verbal activities in order to reject you, etc.)
+Effects on the victim’s possibilities to communicate (management gives you no possibility to communicate, you are silenced, the verbal attack against you regarding work assignments, verbal threats, verbal activities in order to reject you, etc.)

 Effects on the victim’s possibilities to maintain social contacts (colleagues do not talk with you any longer or you are even forbidden by management to talk to them, you are isolated in a room far away from others, you are “sent to Coventry”, etc.)

 Effects on the victim’s possibilities to maintain his personal reputation (gossiping about you, others ridicule you, others make fun about a handicap or your ethnic heritage, or your way of moving or talking, etc.)

 Effects on the victim’s occupational situation (you are not given any work assignment at all, you are given meaningless work assignments, etc.)